rhdunn/flite/README.md

 This release is just the beginning, there is much to do and this can be a lot faster and smaller.
 We have already seriously considered some of the following but they didn't make this release.
-In near future versions we will add
+In near future versions we will add:

-* A (default) compilation method from a FestVox built voice.
 * Streaming synthesis so no large buffers of waveforms need be held (we've got an initial pass at that in Cepstral but not read for this release).